Ricky042/MarkingApp/README.md

 ## Extra Notes for Team
 - If using VSCode, install some way to view .db files (I'm using SQLite viewer from the built in market thing)
 - The database is excluded in the .gitignore for now, it creates a new database on startup, so for now database stuff is local only
-- Make sure to install nodejs in the backend folder and react in the frontend folder, not in the main folder part or it won't work